colhountech/dev-home-notes/README.md

 * Providing extensible plugins to developer for building their own dashboards
 * Providing fully supported Desired State Configuration (DSC) tooling  such WinGet and support for other tools such as chocoately
 * providing a protocol for installing and setting up the stack for builing complex application via .vsconfig to get the right apps and tools configured the right way on your Dev Box quickly
-* Making all of this as open as possible (Open Source)
+* Making all of this as open as possible
+* And much much more...(this is only the begining,

 Dev Home started as a tweet Scott Hanselman in 2018, and has been described as the challenge of Yak Shaving - Doing all the things you need to do before you do the things that you need to do